nerdmanPc/dynamodb-exercise/README.md

-# dynamodb-exercise
+# Dynamodb Exercise

 A python library to support accessing a DynamoDB database.
+It's actually a thin abstraction layer on top of Boto3.

+The migration.py file is not a full migration.
+It assumes the tables were created correctly.

+Most of the string data has a leading space.
+For exampla, the name "Fortaleza" may be stored as " Fortaleza"